leojuvonen/r-government-debt-analysis/README.md

 ## Overview

 This project contains the core components of my master's thesis studying the effect of government debt on private consumption using R.
-**Objective** of the project is to assess whether government debt affects private consumption, and whether the effect is positive, negative or non-linear. **Methods** used in the project consist of stationarity testing, linear regression, vector autoregression (VAR) and panel smooth transition regression (PSTR).
+**Objective** of the project is to assess whether government debt affects private consumption, and whether the effect is positive, negative or non-linear. **Methods** used in the project consist of stationarity testing, panel regression, and panel smooth transition regression (PSTR).

 ## Data Source